St. Panteleimon Monastery: In the modern era

 Today, the monastery features the architecture of a small town, with buildings of various heights and many domes.
 It is the largest of the monasteries on the peninsula.
 Although destroyed by a fire in 1968, one wing of the monastery was used as the guest quarters, with a capacity of 1,000 monks.
-The monastery's katholikon (main church) was built between 1812–1821 and is dedicated to St. Panteleimon.
+The monastery's katholikon (main church) was built between 1812 and 1821 and is dedicated to St. Panteleimon.
 It features the same style found in all the Athonite churches.
 Aside from the katholikon, the monastery has many smaller chapels.

 The library is housed in a separate building in the monastery's court.
 It contains 1,320 Greek manuscripts and another 600 Slavonic ones, as well as 25,000 printed books.
 In addition, the library has a few priceless relics, such as the head of Saint Panteleimon, one of the most popular saints in Russia.
 The 19th-century monastery bells are said to be the largest in Greece.
 There is a daughter community at the monastery at New Athos, Abkhazia.
+Included in its collection are the Uncial 052 and Minuscule 1093 (Gregory-Aland).